A Snapshot of Leukemia

 - DNA sequencing of hairy cell leukemia (a rare subtype of CLL) samples revealed a high prevalence of mutations in the oncogene encoding the kinase MEK1, suggesting potential new treatment strategies targeting MEK1.
 Published January 2014.
 [PubMed Abstract]

 - A methylation “signature” (chemical changes in DNA that turn genes on or off) in the DNA of blood-forming stem cells was able to predict which AML patients were likely to benefit more from chemotherapy and have better overall survival.
 Published February 2014.
 [PubMed Abstract]

 - In preclinical studies, the investigational agent MLN4924 disrupted an important cell survival and chemoresistance pathway in CLL cells.
 Published March 2014.
 [PubMed Abstract]

 Trends in NCI Funding for Leukemia Research

-The National Cancer Institute's (NCI) investment2 in leukemia research increased from $216.4 million in fiscal year (FY) 2008 to $234.7 million in FY 2012.
-In addition to this funding, NCI supported $53.1 million in leukemia research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).3
+NCI’s investment2 in leukemia research was $234.9 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $53.1 million in leukemia research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Leukemia